theotchlx/distrohop-guide/src/save.md

 Beware, rsync behaves like so: to copy (to the location) a directory's content, write it like "dir/".
 To copy the directory itself (and its content), write it like "dir".

+Use `rsync -avz` to see... `--progress` to see...
+Beware, may make terminal render too long.
+Or smth.

+To save too: Partitions configurations: order, sizes, etc. That is, a copy of your `lsblk` output.